Chris Townsend (businessman): Chelsea Football Club

 In May 2017, Townsend was appointed Commercial Director of Chelsea F.C. following the departure of Christian Purslow.
-The news was confirmed by Secretary of State for the Department for Culture, Media and Sport Karen Bradley who praised Townsend for growing the UK's broadband coverage to over 93% in the three years he was CEO of BDUK.
-Head of the British Civil Service, Jeremy Heywood, thanked Townsend for his leadership and described his work as "commercial expertise at its best".
 As Commercial Director, Townsend would be responsible for all of Chelsea's commercial programmes, including global sponsorship, ticketing, digital revenues, licensing and merchandise, the two Chelsea F.C hotels, restaurants and catering.
 Townsend was responsible for developing and launching the ambitious Commercial Strategy 2017–2027.

 Shielding Programme

 From April to July 2020, Townsend served as CEO of the Government's Shielding Programme, initially supporting over 1.5 million (later increased to 2.25 million) Clinically Extremely Vulnerable (CEV) patients during the COVID-19 pandemic in England.
 This was a voluntary unpaid role at the request of the Cabinet Office via John Manzoni, CEO of the Civil Service, during which Townsend stepped back from his post at Chelsea Football Club.
-He was responsible for the planning, implementation and daily management of the national and local Shielding Programme supporting CEV patients for 4 months with Free Food Box Deliveries, Medicine and Social Care.
 Townsend was awarded a CBE in recognition of his services to the Clinically Extremely Vulnerable in her Majesty the Queen's Birthday Honours List in June 2021.

-KPMG

-Townsend became a senior partner at KPMG and Head of KPMG's Infrastructure, Government, Defence and Healthcare (IGH) practice.
-Townsend leads the governance and delivery of a wide range of Government projects and contracts supporting the Government and wider public sector and leads the development of KPMG's vision for the IGH market.

-Education

-Townsend studied geography at Newcastle University, gaining a BSc Single Honours.
-Townsend gained an MSc in Marketing Management at Nottingham Trent University (NTU), receiving a Distinction for Dissertation and was awarded Best Student at NTU in 1998.